 I practise as a systemic therapist part-time, alongside my work in education, research and consultancy.
 More information on this can be found on the Older Mind Matters Ltd website.

-I have undertaken additional training in working with couples and also in non violent resistance (NVR).
-I use non violent resistance techniques in working with the parents of dysfunctionally dependent adult-children - see my blog for more information using this link:
+I have undertaken additional training in working with couples, in working alongside trans and gender variant people, and also in non violent resistance (NVR).
+I use non violent resistance techniques in working with the parents of so-called "dysfunctionally dependent adult-children" - see my blog for more information using this link:

 I have published on family therapy: